rizzocolton/PhysiSimDT/devlog.md

 ## Getting The Display

-1. Went through many hoops and hurdles to get CMake to recognize sfml.
+1. Went through many hoops and hurdles to get CMake to recognize SFML.
 2. Finally got a simple screen with a circle set up.
+3. A secondary display for controls was also added.

+## Creating First Drawings

+* Simple circle